COVID-19: CQA/CPE validations

 Marketers can log in here to find out which premises are currently registered on the CQA program.

-Questions about documentation and administration should be directed to:
+Questions about documentation and administration:

 Industry Services Coordinator

-Questions about program content should be directed to:
+Questions about program content:

 Manager of Quality Assurance & Animal Care Programs